 Also beginning with the 2011 data, many aspects of the specifications were modified so that imputations and edits better reflect Medicare Part D donut hole rules and Medicare Part B coverage of a few medications and diabetic supplies.
+Discounts on brand name drugs in the donut hole do not count towards total expenditures and are not included in source of payment variables.

-For more information on the MEPS Prescribed Medicines editing and imputation procedures, please see J. Moeller, 2001.
+For more information on the MEPS Prescribed Medicines editing and imputation procedures, please see Hill et al, 2014, Methodology Report.